Insulin Pumps Explained

 Patch pumps

 A patch pump is sometimes called a tubeless or wireless pump.
-The part that contains the insulin is stuck directly to the skin with adhesive, so there is no connecting tube.
-You can wear a patch pump almost anywhere you would administer an insulin injection.
-Insulin dosing is remotely programmed from a separate device a bit like a remote control.
+The part that contains the insulin sticks directly to the skin with adhesive, so there is no external connecting tube.
+Insulin is programmed from a separate device, like a remote or controller, which wirelessly communicates to the patch pump to deliver the insulin via a thin tube, called a cannula, inserted directly under the skin.

 How does an insulin pump work?

 A continuous amount of insulin is delivered 24 hours a day through a cannula placed under the skin.
-This is known as a basal dose, but it’s sometimes called background insulin.
+This is known as basal, or background insulin.

 Traditional pumps